 While you can test your water for aluminum at home, the results will only tell you if heavy metal is present in the water, not how much is present or whether your water is safe to drink.
-To get accurate results and ensure the safety of your family, have your water tested in a laboratory with the necessary equipment.
+To get accurate results and ensure the safety of your family, have a laboratory with the necessary equipment perform an aluminum water test for you.
 You can take the water sample yourself, as long as you use an uncontaminated collection bottle and fresh water from a disinfected source.

-Test strips allow you at home to analyze the water for the presence of aluminum.
+Consumers can perform some simple water quality tests themselves at home.
+Test strips allow you to analyze the water for the presence of aluminum at home.
 The test requires you to dip the strip in a water sample that has a reagent added to it, or by adding a reagent to the strip, depending on the kit you have.
 After the strip changes color, you compare it to a chart to determine whether aluminum is present.

-Before you and your family drink water from a recently dug well or one in a new-to-you home, contact a water treatment professional to conduct regular water tests to determine what is present in your water, as recommended by the EPA.
+Before you and your family drink water from a recently dug well or in a new-to-you home, contact a water treatment professional to conduct regular water quality tests to determine what is present in your water, as recommended by the EPA.
 Many professionals have kits that allow them to test the water that give them an idea of your water's makeup.
-But these tests, like the test strip, do not conclusively indicate how much aluminum is present in your water.
-For more exacting results, the water treatment professional sends the sample to a laboratory to have your water fully analyzed.
-This helps him devise a treatment option geared to the water in your well.

 Take another water sample, or use the stored refrigerator sample and mail it to a laboratory within 48 hours or sampling.
 Many laboratories offer water quality analysis test kits that provide you the materials and instructions to take a sample and mail it back.
 Most labs test for multiple heavy metals at one time, along with iron, minerals, chemicals and bacteria, not just aluminum.
 Contact your local health department, as it should have a list of state-certified and licensed laboratories in your area.